-The treasurer shall receive all the money paid to the club and shall be responsible to deposit them in the bank.
+(a) The treasurer shall receive all the money paid to the Club and shall be responsible to deposit them in the bank.

-The treasurer shall make sure that there are at least $500 in the CJCC’s bank account at the end of the year.
+(d) The treasurer shall make sure that there is at least $500 in the CJCC’s bank account at the end of the year.

 (c) The tournament coordinator shall solve any issues arising in Calgary junior chess events (i.e. complaints).

-(d) The tournament coordinator shall work with the provincial coordinator in improving chess for Calgary.
+(d) The tournament coordinator shall work with the Alberta Chess Association (ACA) in improving chess for Calgary.

 (a) The directors shall attend meetings and vote on any motions.